Figure Out Your Bullshit

 2. Own It and Get Over It

 It's not what happens to you that dictates who you are, but how you handle it.
-You can't control other people, but you can control your emotional response.
+You can't control other people, but you can control your emotions.
 You're not a victim, you lack tools.

 "He who angers you conquers you" -Elizabeth Kenny